import psychopg2

 Your job as a data scientist is to sift through a massive pile of data to extract nuggets of real information – and then use that information.
-Working at the end of an external process, you need to meet the data where it lives.
+Working at the end of an external process, you must meet the data where it lives.

-In most cases, that will be in a database or a data API.
-This chapter is about the mechanics of working with those data sources, i.e. how to access the data and how to keep those connections secure.
+Usually, that will be in a database or a data API.
+This chapter is about the mechanics of working with those data sources, i.e., how to access the data and keep those connections secure.

 Databases are defined by their query-able interface, usually through structured query language (SQL).